KidPluto/MyExampleCodeBits/src/net/kidpluto/CircularListWithTail/README.md

 Circular List with Tail
 =======================

+To address the original question "given you have a list which last element points to some other element in the list, how would you figure out what element that is?"
+  * Have two iterators.
+Iterator #1 takes one step, while iterator #2 takes two steps.
+At some point they will be pointing to the same node?
+  * Have two iterators.
+For each step iterator #1 takes, iterator #2 travels the size+1, you check if they are pointing to the same node.
+  * Have a backing list, for which you have a pointer for every element in the list.
+Then you .... ?

 Problem #1
 ----------
  Don't understand how to use the Iterator set method.
 It appears to be asking for a CircularListWithTail, and you can see why that would be a problem.
 Unsuccessfully attempted to passing an Integer.